thosgood/this-weeks-finds/markdown/101-151/week105.md

 # DATE {#week105}

-There are some spooky facts in mathematics that you'd never guess in a million years\... only when someone carefully works them out do they become clear.
+There are some spooky facts in mathematics that you'd never guess in a million years... only when someone carefully works them out do they become clear.
 One of them is called "Bott periodicity".

 A 0-dimensional manifold is pretty dull: just a bunch of points.